 What do you think of my final result?
 Would you do something similar with your kids as a fun way to spend a chilly afternoon?

-Get 20% off my freeze dried ingredients: My featured ingredients are from Thrive Life, an online grocery store.
-Get 20% off your first Thrive Life order using my link.
-Make sure you choose your correct region, then set up a DELIVERY account to get the discount (please note there is no requirement to order again even though it’s set up to be monthly).
-Plus you get free shipping on $100+ orders, which saves you another $10-$15!
+My featured ingredients are from Thrive Life, an online grocery store.
+Get 15% off, monthly specials and free shipping using my link.
+Make sure you choose your correct region, then set up a DELIVERY account to get the discount (please note you can order once on the delivery too – skip or cancel at any time).

 Did you like this strawberry peach recipe?
 Here are some other fruity ideas to try: